War in the Park

+Glue Stick's eyes opened wide with amazement.
 "Wait, I can understand you?
-I just decoded it somehow in my mind.
-That's odd."
+I just decoded that in my mind, somehow.
+How did I do that?"

 "Did I hear that correctly?
 Anvil?"

-Glue Stick doodled a very simple anvil and the image popped up out of the ground.
-The helper scooted it to a conveniently located pulley system and it gestured Glue Stick to hoist it up.
+Glue Stick scribbled a very simple anvil, and the image popped up out of the ground.
+The helper scooted it to a conveniently located pulley system, and Glue Stick was instructed to hoist it up.

 "I really don't know what you're doing, but because you're a robot who probably has some valuable data to keep us alive, I'll do it for you."